-The estimated cost of tuition and all other costs is $5,500.
-You will also be required to dedicate 2 full days when taking the course SLPA 126 and will need to provide your own transportation.
+The estimated total cost (tuition and other costs) is $5,500.
+You will also be required to dedicate 2 full days when taking the fieldwork course SLPA 126 and will need to provide your own transportation.

 If you have financial aid needs, you can apply for Financial Aid.

 This program culminates in an Associate in Science degree in Speech-Language Pathology Assistant.
 This is not a transfer degree nor is it an Associate's degree in Communication Disorders.

 The PCC SLPA program focuses on training paraprofessionals.
 Other Bachelor's and Master's degree programs train students at the professional Speech-Language Pathologist level, where the minimum requirement is a Master’s degree.

 There are very few courses in this program that transfer to a Bachelor's degree program in Communication Disorders at 4-year universities.